Health: Get Out and Have Fun!

 Michael Smele agrees that sports or outdoor activities are great for both health and meeting new people.
 "I would suggest that you don’t need to re-invent the wheel.
 If a newcomer really enjoys playing soccer, then go and play soccer to meet people and stay active."
 He thinks it’s also a good idea to try something that you maybe haven’t tried before.
 "I just started snowboarding this year and it was extremely frustrating and somewhat painful at first, but like anything, you get much better after doing it a few times."

 Smele sees soccer as the next up and coming sport in Canada.
-"Toronto has a football club, which still has incredible support, and Montreal is also in discussions to possibly get a team.
+"Toronto now has a football club, which is new but has incredible support, and Montreal is also in discussions to possibly get a team.
 I have heard that people who are interested in cricket can find places to play.
 In the larger urban centers, where there are more people coming from different places, it is easier to find a sport that may not be as familiar to Canadians."

 Eat well and avoid dehydration